The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Individual factors

-Short definition: Patient-specific characteristics that influence tattoo removal outcomes.
+Short definition: Characteristics specific to the customer that influence removal results.

-These include non-modifiable factors—phototype, immune status, anatomical location—and modifiable factors—hydration, physical activity, sun exposure, smoking.
-Smoking is recognized as a major factor that significantly reduces tattoo removal efficiency by impairing microcirculation and macrophage response.
+A distinction is made between non-modifiable factors, such as phototype, immune status and anatomical location, and modifiable factors, such as hydration, physical activity, sun exposure and smoking.
+Smoking is recognised as a factor that significantly reduces the effectiveness of tattoo removal by altering microcirculation and the macrophage response.

 See also: Individual variability, Phototype, Biological response.